iomeone/Fun-Scheme-Compiler/README.md

     to track the number of bytes allocated in the `alloc` procedure in `header.cpp`.

     Upon each subsequent call of `alloc`, `current_mem_used` is incremented by the byte size allocated and compared to the defined `MEM_CAP` if it is numerically less.
-Otherwise, it fails with a raised `fatal_err` exception and message.
+Otherwise, it fails with a raised `fatal_err` run-time exception and presents an error message.
+Feel free to adjust `MEM_CAP` to your needs/liking.

     Tests for this fix are: `mem-cap-0.scm`, `mem-cap-1.scm`, and `mem-cap-2.scm`.

 4. Function is provided too many arguments.
     This was fixed for all primitive operations.
 Originally, a primitive operation could accept a number of arguments (more than as specified in the racket-lang documentation).
-I have fixed this issue by adding a pass to `proc->llvm` in `closure-convert.rkt` named: `valid_op?`.
+This issue has been fixed by adding a pass to `proc->llvm` in `closure-convert.rkt` named `valid_op?`.

     This passed is called at any primitive operation emission prior to llvm conversion.
-Here, I match on the operation and check that the number of arguments passed to that operation meets the criteria provided by the racket-lang documentation.
+Here, `valid_op?` matches on the passed primitive operation (`op`) and checks that the number of arguments passed to that operation (`ys`) meet the criteria provided by the racket-lang documentation.

     ```scm
     (define (valid_op? op ys)